 Why Do We Need a Strategy?

-Autism is the most common and fastest-growing neurodevelopmental condition in Canada, affecting 1 in 66 Canadians aged 5-17 and an estimated 500,000 people and their families nationwide.
-Without appropriate supports that fit their needs, autistic individuals and their families see drastically worse health, education, employment and quality of life outcomes.
+Autism is the most common neurodevelopmental disability in Canada, with 1 in 66 Canadians aged 5-17 being diagnosed on the Autism Spectrum.
+Autistic people and those that love them make up an estimated 500,000 individuals nationwide.
+Without appropriate supports that fit their needs, Autistic people and their families see drastically worse health, education, employment and quality of life outcomes.
 These effects ripple throughout their communities.
 We need to do better.
 Read More

 The autism community cannot afford to wait any longer.
 Families are being pushed to the breaking point.
-Canadians on the Spectrum have a right to equal access to health care and education that meets their needs and to participate fully in society.
-In April 2019 (World Autism Awareness Month) we launched a revitalized campaign for a National ASD Strategy with a Blueprint for change.
-The Blueprint outlines areas for federal focus and is the foundation for the Roadmap to a National Autism Strategy of which further delineates a potential timeline for the government to work together with the autism community in developing a Strategy.
+Autistic people living in Canada have a right to equal access to health care and education that meets their needs and to participate fully in society.
+In April 2019 (World Autism Awareness Month) we launched a revitalized campaign for a National Autism Strategy with a Blueprint for change.
+The Blueprint outlines areas for federal focus and is the foundation for the Roadmap to a National Autism Strategy, which outlines a potential timeline for the government to work together with Autistic people, their families, and those that support them in developing a Strategy.
 Read More